Key takeaways

 Can pregnant women take sea moss?

 Although sea moss may have several benefits for women, says Dr. Melamed, pregnant women should not take sea moss as a supplement unless their healthcare provider has recommended it.
-This is because of the risk of consuming dangerously high amounts of iodine, she explains, as well as the risk of exposure to some heavy metals, like arsenic and mercury—which edible seaweeds, including sea moss, are potentially contaminated with, per a 2019 study.
+This is because of the risk of consuming dangerously high amounts of iodine, she explains, as well as the risk of exposure to some heavy metals, like arsenic and mercury—which edible seaweeds, including sea moss, are potentially contaminated with, per a nutrition study.

 Based on the long-standing recommendation that pregnant women consume limited amounts of seafood to avoid excess exposure to mercury, the same precautions should be taken with sea moss.
 If you’re considering taking it during pregnancy, talk to your healthcare provider first.